core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

         at <https://github.com/core-wg/corrclar/issues/52>.
         In the unlikely case that discussion concludes before this document, the 4.02 outcome might be shown as preferred in here and in server processing.

+Some of the complexity of detecting lack of server-side support (items 3 and 4) can be avoided by not using the option with Non-confirmable requests in tentative use.

+As multicast requests generally do not result in errors being returned, tentative use is not available for multicast requests.

 A generic client implementation SHOULD NOT apply this optimization without explicit instructions from a higher layer or the known specification of the numeric value: